Advertiser Disclosure

 These include direct selling and commission salespersons, land agents, accountants, dentists, veterinarians, agrologists, lawyers, engineers, chiropractors, denturists, optometrists, architects, and podiatrists.

-Domestic Employees: Those who live in their employer’s homes are entitled to a minimum monthly wage of $2,848 per month.
+Domestic Employees: Those living in their employer’s homes are entitled to a minimum monthly wage of $2,848.
 Domestic employees who do not live in their employer’s homes must be paid a minimum of $15 per hour.

 Commissioned Employees: Employers must ensure the incentive-based pay or commission paid to an employee is equivalent to at least the minimum wage.